baratgabor/FileConverter3D/README.md

 Not really optimized, besides "don't be an idiot" sort of basic sensibilities.

 (I think this structure makes it feasible to implement direct transcoding with a sliding window (without loading the full model into memory).
+It could still support transformations too, since a transformation decorator could be used on top of the vertex and normal stream.
 I might look into this later.)

 # Current status